ebiwd/EBI-Pattern-library/_posts/meta-patterns/2017-03-21-analytics.md

  ![](/EBI-Pattern-library/static/images/analytics/image03.png)Typically we found that Piwik's interface didn't show data in a form on which we could take action.
 Thus, data analysis in Piwik usually meant downloading information into excel and then doing additional number crunching.

-### Each options' unique benefit
+### Each option's unique benefit

 <div class="callout">
   <h4>The short take-away</h4>
   <p>If where data is stored and privacy matter, use Piwik.
 If you need peripheral data on visitors, use GA.</p>

   <p>Google Analytics adds in data from other sources, this allows GA to show visitor's demographic data (age and gender), interests, and improve geolocation data.
-It is alos of particular necessity for users of Google Adwords.
+It is also of particular necessity for users of Google Adwords.
 However, your website's data is stored by Google.</p>

   <p>With Piwik you own and store your website's data.
 This gives you greater flexibility with collecting and storing your data.</p>
 </div>